Ninja High School

 Ninja High School (also known as NHS) is a comic book series created, written, and illustrated by Ben Dunn, published by Antarctic Press (at one point being published by Eternity Comics).
 On occasion other artists and writers have contributed to the series, including Katie Bair, Fred Perry, Robby Bevard, Carlos Castro, and Fabian Doles.

 NHS takes place in a suburban town known as Quagmire, located "somewhere in the Midwest".
 The series originally centered on the misadventures of Jeremy Feeple, a 16-year-old boy attending Quagmire High School; an alien princess named Asrial from a planet called Salusia; and a young female ninja named Ichi-kun Ichihonei, from Japan.
 As the series progressed, more backstory was given to the main characters, and a large cast was created.
 Most of the cast are manga archetypes of varying degrees.

 NHS started out as a limited series that mainly parodied famous anime and manga conventions.
 Rumiko Takahashi's Urusei Yatsura appears to be the main influence, although the title "Ninja High School" was commonly used in the 1980s to refer to Fujihiko Hosono's series Sasuga no Sarutobi, which was actually about a high school for ninja students.
 Later story arcs became more serious, delving into murder, drugs, and other more mature subjects.

 After its initial four-issue run, the comic was popular enough to become a full series, currently totaling over 160 issues (as well as two limited series, Ninja High School V2 and Quagmire USA and the color limited series The Prom Formula).
 There were also two-issue furry parodies, Furry Ninja High School and Furry Ninja High School Strikes Back.
 Fan-contributed editions of the series include the Ninja High School Yearbook and Ninja High School Swimsuit Edition.

-While not reaching great heights in critical or financial success, Ninja High School is one of few successful, long running manga-styled comics produced in America.
+While not reaching great heights in critical or financial success, Ninja High School is one of few successful, long running manga-styled comics produced in the United States.